Encapsule-Annex/jsgraph/README.md

 [![Build Status](https://travis-ci.org/Encapsule/jsgraph.svg)](https://travis-ci.org/Encapsule/jsgraph)

 jsgraph implements an in-memory container abstraction for directed mathematical graph data sets.
 Vertices in the container are represented by user-assigned unique string identifiers.
 Edges in the container are represented by pairs of vertex identifier strings.
-The container supports the the attachment of arbitrary application-specific meta-data to vertices and edges.
+The container supports the attachment of arbitrary application-specific meta-data to vertices and edges.

 jsgraph's bundled breadth-first, and depth-first visitor algorithms leverage the container API and an external state store (color table) to affect the desired traversal firing synchronous callbacks to your code at specific stages of the traversal.